What do leverage and margin mean in Forex?

 The term "leverage" refers to the ability to trade or trade with a large amount of money without using your own money (or using a small amount of it).
 That is, it is done through a loan.

 Leverage offers users an opportunity to take risks in the market, increasing the amount of real money they have in their respective accounts in order to potentially increase any profit.
 For example, if a trader wants to use a leverage of 1:10, it means that every dollar that is exposed to risk actually manages $10 in the market.
-In this way, all those who wish to trade or invest, use the leverage to maximize their profits and increase losses in any particular negotiation or investment.
+In this way, all those who wish to trade or invest, use the leverage to maximize their profits but also can increase losses in any particular negotiation or investment.

 In the trades that are carried out within Forex, the leverage in the offer is, in general, the highest that is available in the market.
 Likewise, the different leverage options are established by the broker and therefore can vary: 1:1, 1:5, 1:10 or even higher figures.
 Brokers are in charge of allowing traders to adjust (higher or lower) the level of leverage, but they will also set the limits.
 For example: the leverage we offer at Libertex has a maximum of 1:30.
 However, customers are free to select a lower level of leverage.